Guinness share-trading fraud: Secondary trial

-The professionals accused in "Guinness Four" were Patrick, 3rd Lord Spens, at the time a director of Henry Ansbacher & Company, a bank, and previously a director of Morgan Grenfell & Co. charged with four offences; Roger Seelig, former corporate finance director at Morgan Grenfell & Co., charged with 12 offences and David Green, junior listing broker at Morgan Grenfell & Co., charged with 12 offences.
+The professionals accused in "Guinness Four" were Patrick, 3rd Baron Spens, at the time a director of Henry Ansbacher & Company, a bank, and previously a director of Morgan Grenfell & Co. charged with four offences; Roger Seelig, former corporate finance director at Morgan Grenfell & Co., charged with 12 offences and David Green, junior listing broker at Morgan Grenfell & Co., charged with 12 offences.
 Charges against David Mayhew of Cazenove, a takeover advisor, never came to trial.

 The case against Spens and Seelig collapsed in 1992 and charges against Mayhew were dropped after pre-trial challenges by his lawyers.
 Another defendant, Ward, returned to Britain to stand trial and was acquitted of any dishonesty.
 Though acquitted, the defendants had to pay lawyers' fees.

 Official report

-The Department of Trade and Industry finally released in 1997 the report of their investigation started a decade earlier.
+The Department of Trade and Industry finally released in 1998 the report of their investigation started a decade earlier.
 It clarified that the biggest buyer of Guinness shares to support the bid was J Rothschild Holdings, the investment group then headed by Lord Rothschild.
 The £28.7 million spent by his company exceeded the £25.1 million support from companies owned by Gerald Ronson, who was jailed for his role, but there was no criticism of J Rothschild.
 The main reason was that other supporters were paid for their help and were given indemnities against losses, but J Rothschild received no payment.
 The Report's inspectors said that the firm's motive was to create a favourable climate for obtaining future business from Guinness's City advisers, the stockbrokers Cazenove and the merchant bank Morgan Grenfell.
 Criticism of Morgan Grenfell at the time had led to several resignations including that of Morgan's chief executive Christopher Reeves.

 J. Rothschild issued a statement saying it was pleased that the report had at last been published and making clear that the firm was not a party to the wrongdoings identified in the report.
 It read: "Guinness shares were purchased for proper commercial motives.
 J Rothschild was subject to no obligation to disclose the share purchases.
 The arrangements were, and were regarded as, perfectly normal at the time."